Splay and polar order in a system of hard pear-like molecules: confrontation of Monte Carlo numerical simulations with density functional theory calculations: Introduction

 Among the most important factors responsible for the softening of the elastic constants is the shape effect.
-It was repeatedly proven using theoretical models\cite{Greco2015,Gregorio2016,Dussi2016} as well as molecular dynamics (MD) and Monte Carlo (MC) simulations\cite{Memmer2002,Greco2015,Chiappini2021,Kubala2022}, that purely repulsive bent-core (banana-shaped) particles spontaneously form $\text{N}_\text{TB}$ phase with broken mirror symmetry.
-One of these works is that of De Gregorio \emph{et al.}\cite{Gregorio2016}, which, by means of density functional theory (DFT) calculations, predicts the existence of the $\text{N}_\text{TB}$ phase for banana-shaped particles, as well as the splay nematic $\text{N}_\text{S}$ phase for wedge-shaped (pearlike) particles.
-Moreover, the onset of spontaneous director field modulation was accompanied by the polar order; in the former case, the bend was coupled to the transversal polarization of the particle, while in the latter case, it was coupled to the longitudinal polarization.
+It was repeatedly proven using theoretical models\cite{Greco2015,Gregorio2016,Chiappini2021} as well as molecular dynamics (MD) and Monte Carlo (MC) simulations\cite{Memmer2002,Greco2015,Chiappini2021,Kubala2022}, that purely repulsive bent-core (banana-shaped) molecules spontaneously form $\text{N}_\text{TB}$ phase with broken mirror symmetry.
+One of these works is that of De Gregorio \emph{et al.}\cite{Gregorio2016}, which, by means of density functional theory (DFT) calculations, predicts the existence of the $\text{N}_\text{TB}$ phase for banana-shaped molecules, as well as the splay nematic $\text{N}_\text{S}$ phase for pear-like molecules.
+Moreover, the onset of spontaneous director field modulation was accompanied by the polar order; in the former case, the bend was coupled to the transversal polarization of the molecule, while in the latter case, it was coupled to the longitudinal polarization.
 To our knowledge, the $\text{N}_\text{S}$ phase was not observed in an MD or MC study with purely entropic interactions.
+On the other hand, polar nematic and polar smectic were observed in MC simulations in the system built of molecules combining two rigidly connected centers interacting by Gay-Berne \cite{Gay1981} and Lennard-Jones potentials.
+Additionally, it appeared that the additional dipole-dipole interaction does not influence the existence of the polar phases \cite{Berardi2001, Barmes2003}.
+However, it is known that the Gay-Berne potential with a dipole at one end of the molecule leads to formation of the bilayer smectic phase \cite{Houssa2009}.